abstracter-io/atomic-release/docs/git-client.md

 # GitClient

-An interface ("port") with methods that provides common data needed by the SDK.
+An interface describing the API needed by the SDK.

-The interface defines the following methods:

 ```ts
 interface GitClient {